Valeyards/ProgPath/README.md

 The computed risk scores for this cohort and the corresponding Kaplan-Meier curve will be stored at `exp_progpath/evaluation/sr_crc/`

 ## Acknowledgements
-The project was built on many amazing repositories: Virchow, [CLAM](https://github.com/mahmoodlab/CLAM), and [PORPOISE](https://github.com/mahmoodlab/PORPOISE).
+The project was built on many amazing repositories: [Virchow2](https://huggingface.co/paige-ai/Virchow2), [CLAM](https://github.com/mahmoodlab/CLAM), and [PORPOISE](https://github.com/mahmoodlab/PORPOISE).
 We thank the authors and developers for their contributions.

 ## Issue
 Please open new threads or address questions to yuanw@stu.scu.edu.cn or xiyue.wang.scu@gmail.com